 Compare energy suppliers and save over £350* in five minutes!

-Smart meters are next generation, digital, and wireless-enabled gas and electricity meters.
+Smart meters are next generation, digital, and wireless-enabled gas and electric meters.
 They track your energy consumption like old meters, but rather than displaying it in a series of indecipherable numbers you must submit to your energy supplier, they display it digitally on a screen, in kilowatt hours and in pounds and pence.

 This information is also shown on an in-home display, which presents your energy use in real time and over time, and in some cases on a smartphone app.
 This information is also automatically transmitted to your energy supplier each day, eliminating the need for manual meter readings and estimated bills.